valkey-io/valkey-doc/topics/eval-intro.md

 * `SCRIPT EXISTS`: given one or more SHA1 digests as arguments, this command returns an array of _1_'s and _0_'s.
   _1_ means the specific SHA1 is recognized as a script already present in the scripting cache. _0_'s meaning is that a script with this SHA1 wasn't loaded before (or at least never since the latest call to `SCRIPT FLUSH`).

 * `SCRIPT LOAD script`: this command registers the specified script in the Valkey script cache.
   It is a useful command in all the contexts where we want to ensure that `EVALSHA` doesn't not fail (for instance, in a pipeline or when called from a [`MULTI`/`EXEC` transaction](transactions.md)), without the need to execute the script.

+* `SCRIPT SHOW`: this command shows the original source code for a script that is stored in the script cache.
+  It is useful to help users easily obtain scripts using signature.

 * `SCRIPT KILL`: this command is the only way to interrupt a long-running script (a.k.a slow script), short of shutting down the server.
   A script is deemed as slow once its execution's duration exceeds the configured [maximum execution time](programmability.md#maximum-execution-time) threshold.